dmerejkowsky/blog/content/en/post/0075-let-s-build-chuck-norris-part-8-ios.md

 ![select test host](/pics/xcode/select-test-host-app.png)

-And it works: a simulator is started and the tests run.
+And it works: a simulator is started and the tests run [^4].

 ### Cross-compiling ChuckNorris for iOS